-Inspired by her daughter, Krys Saclier’s first picture book, Super Nova, was written to show children they all have the ability to be heroes in their own way.
+Krys Saclier was inspired by her daughter when she came up with her first picture book, Super Nova, which was written to show children they all have the ability to be heroes in their own way.
 Krys believes that children’s literature has the power to shape the future and devotes much of her life to promoting this.
 She trained as a primary school teacher, and has written for a variety of media.
 The fabulous Kids Only podcast features snappy stories for kids aged 6 and over, with a warning that the material is classified as ‘not suitable for adults’.
-All stories on the podcast are written by Krys and feature relatable snapshots of everyday life.
+All stories on the podcast are written by Krys Saclier and feature relatable snapshots of everyday life.

 There’s a story in every moment of our everyday life.
 Find out what little incidents and moments inspire Krys and feed her ideas when you read her answers to our five questions below.

 Where do you get your inspiration and ideas for your writing?

 Lots of ideas just pop into my head and turn into little stories.
 I’m also inspired by the mad little incidents of everyday life.

 What are your tips for children and young writers who may be struggling with the blank page?